newrelic/sidecar/README.md

 hostname and the actual port that Docker bound to your container's port 8080.
 Querying of UDP ports works as you might expect, by calling `{{ udp 53 }}` for example.

+**Note** that the `tcp` and `udp` method calls in the templates refer only to ports mapped with `ServicePort` labels.
+You will need to use the port number that you expect HAproxy to use.

 ####Configuring Static Discovery